 Culture of a sample of pus or fluid

-Doctors suspect chancroid in people with one or more painful genital sores (ulcers) that have no obvious cause, especially if they have been in areas of the world where the infection is common.
+Doctors suspect chancroid in people with one or more painful genital sores (ulcers) that have no obvious cause, especially if they are or have been in areas of the world where the infection is common.

 Usually, doctors take a sample of pus or fluid from a sore and send it to a laboratory to be grown (cultured).
 However, culturing and identifying these bacteria are difficult, so the diagnosis relies more on symptoms and likelihood of being exposed to the infection.